This article was originally posted in April of 2014.

 Last Friday I heard Paulette Corbin tell the story of her career at Delta.
 She started as a flight attendant in the early 1970’s and became known as a change leader who could take over a struggling department and turn it around.
 Her crowning achievement was successfully starting a new airline, Delta Express.
 She led with a balance of humility and confidence that speaks to a pretty high level of adult development – something I think goes along with a high level of change leadership.

 The Story of Paulette Corbin and Delta Airlines

 Paulette was mature beyond her years when she started as a flight attendant at Delta Airlines in the early 1970’s.
 She was quickly promoted to lead flight attendant.
-She took the job very seriously, and filled out flight reports carefully after each flight leg, documenting any problems with suggestions for improvement.
-She was ready for kudos when her supervisor called her in to talk about her reports.
-Instead he told her to use fewer staples in her reports – they were getting in his way.
+She took the job very seriously and filled out flight reports carefully after each flight log, documenting any problems with suggestions for improvement.
+Finally, she was ready for kudos when her supervisor called her in to talk about her reports.
+Instead, he told her to use fewer staples in her reports – they were getting in his way.
 If that had happened to me as a young adult, I would likely have quit – or at least made sure to grumble about it to all my coworkers.
 What did Paulette do?
 She asked to be a supervisor so that she could act on all her suggestions.